 As a secondary analysis, we use the experimental data to generate Chou-Talalay Combination Indices providing an independent, quantitative assessment of synergy.
 The CI is dependent on the fraction effect considered (e.g. 0.75, 75% growth inhibition).
 Generally a CI < 1 indicates synergy for a compound pair, a CI < 0.3 indicates strong synergy .

 Combination index analysis (CI) for the combination of a PI3-kinase and MEK inhibitor.
 Circles represent experimentally determined CI values (Chou-Talalay method).

 In some cases it can be advantageous to combine fixed and variable compound doses in a synergy experiment e.g. if single agents show little activity.

 In this experiment NTRC combines a fixed concentration of the first compound with seven concentrations of the second compound.
 The single agent activities have first been assessed in duplicate in an Oncolines™ cellular assay.

 Customised studies and large combinatorial screens

 The service SynergyFinder™ is highly suitable for small-scale, customised studies as well as large combinatorial screens.
-Customised studies can be performed for a selection of Oncolines™ cell lines.
+Customised studies can be performed for a selection of Oncolines™ cell lines and selected combinations of your compound with anti-cancer agents.
 Usually these studies are based on hypotheses regarding genetic background and targetting of compounds [1, 5].
-Large combinatorial screens are generally performed on the full panel on Oncolines™ cell lines, with the purpose to look broadly for opportunities that may go beyond rationalisation.
+Large combinatorial screens, referred to as SynergyScreen™, are generally performed for combinations of your compound with the full library of 150 pre-profiled anti-cancer agents, with the purpose to look broadly for opportunities that may go beyond rationalisation.
 For more information and request for a quotation, please send an e-mail to email@example.com

 Uitdehaag et al (2015) PLoS ONE 10(5): e0125021